idx-labs/openstack-network-slicing/lab0/README.md

 * add stack user creation to user-data
 * Using devstack takes too long for a lab, need a faster way to create an openstack image
 * Check into [validation-state: unverified](https://kb.juniper.net/InfoCenter/index?page=content&id=KB27919) in the show route output
+* Re-order to have the DevStack build first so that the Juniper router can be setup while DevStack is installing